Friday’s ‘Bold And The Beautiful’ Spoilers: Thomas Uses Douglas As A Pawn

 Thomas has already proved that he will do whatever it takes to get Hope into his life.
 He presented Hope with a drawing that was supposedly from Douglas.
 She was touched by the gesture and especially its message that said that he loved her.

 According to Highlight Hollywood, Thomas will take this one step further.
 He has already seen how affected Hope was by Douglas’ supposed drawing, so he knows that she has a soft spot for his son.
 Thomas will use Douglas as a pawn.
-He knows that they share a connection and he will use it to his advantage.
+He knows that they share a connection, and he will use it to his advantage.
 He wants Hope at all costs.

 But will Hope break her vows to Liam and fall into the arms of another man?
 B&B viewers know that he has also been poisoning Hope’s mind.
-He has repeatedly stated that Liam belongs with the girls and it seems as if Hope may agree with him.
+He has repeatedly stated that Liam belongs with the girls, and it seems as if Hope may agree with him.
 She already feels guilty that they don’t have a full-time father.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.